shahidlab/shahidlab.github.io/_alum/1-Amna Dar.md

   teaser: /assets/images/AD.jpg

 ---
-Amna is a Plant Biology major at OSU and has a long-standing interest in plant breeding.
+Amna was an undergrad researcher at the Shahid Lab in Fall 2023.
+She has a long-standing interest in plant breeding and is currently pursuing a Masters at OSU.